 Fortunately, there are a few key trends and changes that leaders can address immediately—and a few predictions that may help them plan for the future.

-Our upcoming virtual CPE “Accounting Trends for Financial Leaders” will take an in-depth look at pivotal recent accounting trends, changes, and updates that may arrive in the near future, and how financial leaders can prepare for new requirements and standards.
+Our webinar “Accounting Trends for Financial Leaders” takes an in-depth look at pivotal recent accounting trends, changes, and updates that may arrive in the near future, and how financial leaders can prepare for new requirements and standards.

-In this article, we preview some of the most important information that will be covered in our Accounting Trends CPE.
+In this article, we preview some of the most important information that will be covered in the webinar.

 The Biden administration’s biggest priorities and how they affect financial leaders